On the local residue symbol in the style of Tate and Beilinson

 \begin{theorem} Suppose $(A,(I_{i}^{\pm}),\tau)$ is a unital $n$-fold cubically decomposed algebra over $k$ which has local units on all levels.
 Then $\phi_{C}:HH_{n}(A)\rightarrow k$ agrees up to sign with $\phi_{HH}$, namely

 \end{theorem}

 \begin{proof} \textbf{(1)} We proceed by induction.
 Firstly, we construct a commutative diagram and a map $\Psi$:

 The leftward arrows are the change-of-algebra maps along $A^{s}\hookrightarrow A$.
 The commutativity of the upper left square is immediate, the one on the right agrees with the rightmost square in Lemma \ref{ml_Lemma_HHAlgebraAndModuleDifferentialCompatible}.
 The downward arrows in the middle row come from the connecting homomorphism in the long exact sequences (as in Eq. \ref{lml_29} and Eq. \ref{lml_31}, combined with Wodzicki excision) arising from Eq. \ref{lml_28}.
-The commutativity of the lower squares then follows from Lemma \ref{ml_Lemma_HHAlgebraAndModuleDifferentialCompatible} (all involved algebras have local units by Def. \ref{def_deeplocalunits}). \textbf{(2)} Next, we patch the outer columns of the diagram as in Eq. \ref{lml_33} for $s=n,n-1,\ldots,1$ under each other, giving
+The commutativity of the lower squares then follows from Lemma \ref{ml_Lemma_HHAlgebraAndModuleDifferentialCompatible}. \textbf{(2)} Next, we patch the outer columns of the diagram as in Eq. \ref{lml_33} for $s=n,n-1,\ldots,1$ under each other, giving